 - 4 oz white chocolate shaved for topping

 - Start melting butter in a sauce pot over medium heat.
-Add sugar once butter is melted.
-Whisk slowly and cook for about 5 minutes.
-Take off heat.
+Take off heat once melted and pour it into a mixing bowl.
+Let it cool for about 5 minutes.

 - Whisk in eggs one at a time, whisking well after each addition.

-- Whisk in food coloring, vanilla extract, and vinegar.
+- Whisk in cocoa powder, food coloring, vanilla extract, and vinegar.

 - Add flour, baking powder, and salt.
 Whisk until everything is completely incorporated.

 - Pour batter into the prepared baking pan and make sure it’s spread evenly throughout.

 - Bake for 22-27 minutes.
 Do a toothpick test to make sure the brownies are done.
 (Remember it's better to slightly under-bake then over-bake brownies or they will be dry.)